RDCbum/RH_demo/docs/core/REFEREE_FAQ.md

 fixed-window (primary route) and Buchstab (alternative route).
 The gate only checks numeric side conditions for the fixed-window route; it does not prove the analytic implication from `ERU_mode_beta` to the threshold.
+The paper includes only a proof outline for this step; a full proof is deferred to a supplement.
 **Evidence.**
 - `arxiv_submission/ERURH_Conditional_Proof.tex` (Assumption `assm:threshold-control`,
   Lemma `a1-from-supercritical-buchstab`).